Farm Fresh, Seasonal Fruit and Vegetables:

 - Coenzyme Q10 (CoQ10) – Also called ubiquinone, CoQ10 is related to Vitamin K. CoQ10 naturally occurs in the body and is particularly important in mitochondrial energy synthesis.
 It acts as a cofactor that creates adenosine triphosphate (ATP).
 ATP is the body’s major source of energy to fuel its biochemical reactions.
-The benefits of CoQ10 include boosts the immune system especially for chronic disease states, improves inflammation especially gingivitis, and is helpful in heart diseases including cardiomyopathy.
+The benefits of CoQ10 include: boosting the immune system, especially for chronic disease states, improving inflammation, especially gingivitis, and it is also helpful in heart diseases, including cardiomyopathy.

 - Olive Oil – Studies into the benefits of olive oil on pet health are mixed.
 There are only a few published studies where pets were fed olive oil for specific health complaints.
 However, the following results have been recorded – the addition of olive oil in the diet had a positive effect on digestibility when compared to sunflower oil for both dogs and cats, and it may play a beneficial role in canine weight control.